Interpreting and Improving Attention From the Perspective of Large Kernel Convolution: Introduction

-In order to integrate the strengths of both CNN and ViT, we propose a Large Kernel Convolutional Attention (LKCA) mechanism.
-The implementation of LKCA is straightforward, replacing the self-attention operation with a single large kernel convolution operation.
-LKCA not only inherits the translational invariance and spatial inductive bias advantages of ConvNets but also leverages the global modeling and long-range dependency capabilities of ViT.
-Deconstructing LKCA from the perspective of attention can be considered as a novel approach of spatial attention.
-The approach closest to our work is Visual Attention Network (VAN)~\cite{guo2023visual}, where they replace the multi-head self-attention mechanism with three types of small kernel convolutions: DW-Conv, DW-DConv, and 1$\times$1-Conv.
-In contrast, our method is simpler, directly employing one large kernel convolution~\cite{ding2022scaling} to replace MHSA.
+In this work, we introduce a mechanism called Large Kernel Convolutional Attention (LKCA), designed to effectively combine the strengths of CNNs and ViTs on small datasets.
+Following the ViT structure, LKCA utilizes key techniques such as Patch Embedding, Positional Encoding, Multi-Head Self-Attention, Feedforward Networks in Transformer Encoder layers, and MLP Head for task output.
+To effectively incorporate the benefits of CNNs, we employ a simple yet highly efficient operation in LKCA: replacing the conventional self-attention operation in ViT with a single large-kernel convolution operation.
+This approach not only retains the advantages of translation invariance and spatial inductive bias in CNNs but also leverages the global modeling capability and long-range dependency handling of ViTs.
+With this large-kernel convolution, LKCA captures both local and global information more effectively, enhancing the model's representational power.
+From the perspective of attention mechanisms, LKCA can be viewed as an innovative spatial attention method.
+It efficiently captures spatial features within local regions through the large-kernel convolution operation while also benefiting from the global modeling capabilities of ViT, thus significantly improving the model’s ability to understand and process complex structures in images.
+The approach most closely related to our work is the Visual Attention Network (VAN)\cite{guo2023visual}, which replaces the multi-head self-attention mechanism with three types of small kernel convolutions: DW-Conv, DW-DConv, and 1$\times$1-Conv.
+By contrast, our method is simpler, employing a single large kernel convolution\cite{ding2022scaling} to replace MHSA.
+We primarily benchmarked small and medium-sized models, as it was previously believed that ViT outperforms CNNs on large datasets and large models, while CNNs perform better than ViTs on ultra-small and specialized datasets.
+On the CIFAR-10 dataset, LKCA demonstrate superior improvements over the standard ViT across various experimental configurations.